 Please be assured that supporting the Forestry Commission in managing and enhancing the UK’s forests and protecting them for the enjoyment of future generations is at the heart of what we do.

-Earlier this year we held public exhibitions outlining our proposals for Mortimer Forest and since then inaccurate information has been circulated and shared online and in the media.
+Earlier this year we held public exhibitions outlining our proposals for Mortimer Forest.

 The proposals included 68 cabins and an investment of £14.5 million, which would enable the Forestry Commission to deliver long term benefits for existing forest users, wildlife and the local economy by generating a sustainable annual income.